esawtooth/RLVR/README.md

 > **Note:** While these results are impressive, I think a fairer comparison would be to do SFT on GSM8K  on top of both the base model and RL fine-tuned version and evaluate the models in a zero-shot approach.

+> **Note:** I also tried Baseline+SFT with a language-modeling loss function on completions, but I consistently observed worse performance compared to few-shot settings on Baseline.
+However, Baseline+RLVR performed well even with a 1-shot example.
+The only scenario where SFT outperformed RLVR was in the zero-shot setting, where RLVR achieved 0.00% due to improper formatting.

+One interesting observation arose from an error in passing arguments.
+I noticed that loading the LoRA adapter trained on `Qwen/Qwen2.5-Math-1.5B` also improved the performance of `Qwen/Qwen2.5-1.5B` on GSM8K, increasing the score from 58.23% to 64.82%.

 **Key Details:**